 Just 10 miles from shore, even though they could see land, the cubs grew tired and drowned, one right after another.

-The mother bear could do nothing, but she was heartbroken.
-She swam to shore, laid down, and kept watch over where her babies had died.
+The mother bear could do nothing, and she was heartbroken.
+She swam to shore, lay down, and kept watch over where her babies had died.

 The two islands eternally represent the two cubs, and the large dune on the mainland is the mother bear.